rfgamaral/docker-gphotos-uploader/README.md

 docker exec -it gphotos-uploader /bin/sh
 ```

-### To monitor the logs of the container in realtime
+### To monitor the logs of the container in real-time

 ```
 docker logs -f gphotos-uploader